raravena80/oldblog/source/_posts/2014-03-07-docker-first-impressions.markdown

 $ sudo ufw allow 4243/tcp
 ```

-Now we are all dandy and ready to try commands docker commands.
+Now we are all dandy and ready to try Docker commands.
 The first one that you want to run is
 the one to create a container:

 ``` bash linenos:false
 $ sudo docker run -i -t ubuntu /bin/bash
 ```

-This command will automatically download all the default ubuntu container images that you can use to run your ubuntu container.
+This command will automatically download all the default ubuntu container images that you can use to run your Ubuntu container.
 It does take a while but then again it's downloading full container images each about 60Mb compressed.
 Keep in mind that the `-i` option means "interactive" and the `-t` means allocate a pseudo tty.

 This the output of the command: